Dor1s/libfuzzer-workshop/README.md

 4. Writing fuzzers (simple examples)
 5. Finding Heartbleed (CVE-2014-0160)
 6. Finding c-ares $100,000 bug (CVE-2016-5180)
-7. Fuzzing libxml2, learning how to improve the fuzzer and analyze performance
+7. How to improve your fuzzer
-8. Fuzzing libpng, learning an importance of seed corpus and other stuff
+8. Fuzzing libxml2, learning how to improve the fuzzer and analyze performance
-9. Fuzzing re2 (TODO: add problems?)
+9. Fuzzing libpng, learning an importance of seed corpus and other stuff
-10. Fuzzing pcre2
+10. Fuzzing re2 (TODO: add problems?)
-11. Chromium integration
+11. Fuzzing pcre2
-12. OSS-Fuzz project
+12. Chromium integration & homework assignment

 ## Prerequisites